 Key Takeaways

-FBI Director Kash Patel faced criticism for participating in a 'VIP snorkel' at the USS Arizona Memorial in Pearl Harbor, which entombs over 900 sailors and Marines.
-The outing was coordinated by the military and occurred during his official visit to Hawaii last August.
+FBI Director Kash Patel is facing backlash for participating in a 'VIP snorkel' around the USS Arizona Memorial, which entombs over 900 sailors and Marines.
+The outing was coordinated by the military during his official visit to Hawaii last August.

 Patel's snorkeling session has drawn criticism from various quarters.
 Marine veteran Hack Albertson blasted Patel's swim as a desecration, comparing it to 'having a bachelor party at a church.'
 According to PBS, Stacey Young of Justice Connection criticized the outing as an unseemly distraction for the FBI director.